Red SchoendienstAlbert Fred Schoendienst

 Primary position: 2nd Baseman

 “Red is quite a human being.
-He treats us like men, lets us play our game and gives our young players confidence,” Orlando Cepeda said.
+He treats us like men, lets us play our game and gives our young players confidence.” – Orlando Cepeda

-Schoendienst went from coach to manager of the Cardinals in 1965 and went on to hold the longest managerial tenure in club history until Tony LaRussa.
-As manager, he led the team to pennants in 1967 and 1968, won the 1967 World Series and had a .522 winning percentage in 12 seasons.
-He wore a major league uniform as a player, coach, or manager for seven decades.
+Schoendienst went from coach to manager of the Cardinals in 1965 and set a since-broken record for longest tenure as Cardinals manager.
+He led the team to pennants in 1967 and 1968, won the 1967 World Series and had a .522 winning percentage in 14 seasons.
+He wore a major league uniform as a player, coach, or manager for parts of eight decades.

 Year Inducted: 1989